What You Need To Know About Cervical Cancer

 - DM your group chat one of the Eve Appeal's reassuring IG Reels with Dr Sesay.
 It takes one second and cuts out any in-real-life awkwardness.

 - Lean on celebrities' experiences of smear tests to open up the chat.
-Chrissy Teigen has posted on Instagram about the importance of getting a smear, whilst in the UK, Scarlett Moffat and Binky Felstead have spoken out about abnormal results, too.
+Chrissy Teigen has posted on Instagram about the importance of getting a cervical screening, whilst in the UK, Scarlett Moffat and Binky Felstead have spoken out about abnormal results, too.
 It makes a potentially scary topic more relatable if you can mention a big name who has openly discussed their experiences.

 - Find out more about HPV and its link to cervical cancer.